Julia: Basic Workflow Recomendations

 $ julia --project=.

-The Project.toml file lists the packages added to the environment.
-In addition, a Manifest.toml file appears which holds the information about the exact versions of all Julia packages used by the project.
-Both should be checked into version control along with the source code.
+Project.toml should be checked into version control along with the source code.
 If you took care about adding all necessary dependencies to the local environment, after checking out your code, another project collaborator can easily install all dependencies via

 $ cd MyApp